 Internal Revenue Service Publications

 For additional information and guidance please refer to the IRS Publications listed below:

-Questions regarding this bulletin may be directed to the Tax and Compliance mailbox.
+Questions regarding this bulletin may be emailed to the Tax and Compliance mailbox.